NewYaroslav/aes-cpp/README.md

 * `generate_iv_16()` → 16-byte IV for CBC/CFB/CTR (use CSPRNG or a counter scheme ensuring **uniqueness per key**)
 * `generate_iv_12()` → 12-byte IV for GCM (**never reuse** with the same key).
 Random 96-bit IVs are acceptable for many use-cases; a deterministic counter/nonce scheme eliminates collision risk within one key’s lifetime.
+* Use a **CSPRNG** for random IVs.

 ## Padding

-Core `AES` operates on 16-byte blocks and expects callers to supply padded data for ECB/CBC. `aes_cpp::utils` provides PKCS#7 helpers and higher-level CBC helpers that apply padding automatically.
+Core `AES` operates on 16-byte blocks and expects callers to supply padded data for ECB/CBC.
+If the input size is not a multiple of 16, an exception is thrown. `aes_cpp::utils` provides PKCS#7 helpers and higher-level CBC helpers that apply padding automatically.

 ## Vector Overloads

-Most APIs provide std::vector<uint8_t>-based overloads.
-They do not copy the input;
+Most APIs provide `std::vector<uint8_t>` overloads.
+They do **not** copy the input;
-they allocate an output vector and write results directly into it (return is NRVO/move).
+they allocate an output vector and write results directly into it (return uses NRVO/move).
-For zero-allocation/zero-copy scenarios, use pointer/size APIs with a caller-provided output buffer, or in-place pointer APIs (same buffer for input/output) where applicable.
+For zero-allocation scenarios, use pointer/size APIs with a caller-provided output buffer, or in-place pointer APIs (same buffer for input/output) where applicable.
+Note: `DecryptGCM` normalizes the tag to 16 bytes (may copy/resize the tag).
-A span-like API (read-only span + writable span) may be added later.
+A span-like API may be added later.

 ## Constant-Time Helpers